rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 ### Scale back your architecture

-If you followed our guides for scaling up, you can follow them in reverse to scale back down.
+If you followed our preceding guides for scaling up, you can follow them in reverse to scale back down.
 We recommend staggering the scale-down so that you don’t scale your app too low to handle your traffic.